 David’s Bridal and some larger boutiques have improved on size inclusivity in recent years.
 While stores do have a benefit versus online models by allowing customers to try on a physical dress, brides are still beholden to the inventory of the store and are forced to envision what the gown will look like on them by trying on a sample size that is often too small or too large.

 Anomalie was started in large part to address the issue of fit in bridal – with the goal that no bride feels left out of the wedding dress shopping.
-We have developed innovative modular sizing for Anomalie Collection dresses and an At Home Try-on process for Anomalie Bespoke.
+Our dresses are made to fit YOU!
 Our online model and scale has allowed us to develop proprietary fit processes from the thousands of measurement sets we’ve received, which has led to Anomalie brides seeing alteration costs that are on average 65% lower than Kleinfeld’s average tailoring cost.

 The Verdict on Fit & Body-inclusive Sizing: